Pylons/pyramid/docs/authorintro.rst

 Jim Fulton of Zope Corporation, Tom Moroz of the Open Society Institute, and Todd Koym of Environmental Health Sciences.

-Special thanks to Guido van Rossum and Tim Peters for Python.
+Thanks to Guido van Rossum and Tim Peters for Python.

-Special thanks also to Tricia for putting up with me.
+Special thanks to Tricia for putting up with me.